lacanoid/datalink/docs/functions.md

 SQL Scalar functions
 --------------------

+These are specified by the SQL/MED standard.

-Most of these are overloaded to work on text as well as datalinks.
+Most of these have been overloaded to work on text as well as datalinks.
 If argument is passed as text, it is implicitly converted to datalink first.

 ### dlurlcomplete(datalink)
 Use `dlurlcomplete()` function to convert datalinks back to URLs.
-URL may contain access token.
+For READ ACCESS DB datalinks URL will contain read access token.
+Tokens are generated when INTEGRITY ALL datalinks are stored in tables.

     mydb=# select dlurlcomplete(dlvalue('http://www.github.io/a/b/c/d/../../e'));
             dlurlcomplete